 - Avoid debris: large sticks, toys, or rocks can get stuck underneath the blades and thrown into the air at high rates of speed.
 Pick up any objects from the lawn before you start mowing.

 - Be aware of tall grass: hidden objects, animals, and holes can cause injury.
 It’s always best to approach tall grass using a push mower, not a riding mower.

 - Consider mower safety features: automatic stop functions, and front and rear guards are features to look for.
 These will auto-stop your mower immediately in the event of an accident, and keep projectiles from launching from underneath the cutter.

 As with any machinery, proper care will ensure that your riding lawn mower will last you a long time.
 In addition to reading your owner’s manual, be sure to do the following when maintaining your mower:

-- Properly store your mower: You want to have a place to store your mower when it is not in use.
+- Properly store your mower: You want to have a place to store your mower when it’s not in use.
 Lawn mowers can typically be stored in a garden shed or a garage.
 If the season is over, be sure to cover it.

-- Clean the undercarriage: After each use, clear out the undercarriage so that you don’t have globs of grass sticking to your mower.
+- Clean the undercarriage: After each use, clear out the undercarriage, so you don’t have globs of grass sticking to your mower.
 Collected grass can lead to operating issues.

-Riding lawn mowers are best kept inside a shed or a garage so as not to expose them rain, excessive heat, or snow.
-If you are unable to keep your lawn mower in a shed, garage, or enclosed space, then a riding mower cover is the next best solution.
+Riding lawn mowers are best kept inside a shed, or a garage, so as not to expose them to rain, excessive heat or snow.
+If you’re unable to keep your lawn mower in a shed, garage, or enclosed space, then a riding mower cover is the next best solution.